 Graham Hudson is Global Business Leader for Electronic Marking for DRS Data Services Limited in the UK.
-Graham has over 25 years' experience of implementing and managing large-scale assessments within the UK.
-His experience covers examination management and delivery since 1983, including time spent at the Qualifications and Curriculum Authority in the UK, conducting the marking and data collection of Key Stages 2 and 3 National Curriculum Tests.
+Graham has over twenty-five years' experience of implementing and managing large-scale assessments within the UK, including time spent at QCA conducting the marking and data collection of Key Stages 2 and 3 National Curriculum Tests.
+Graham now manages electronic marking for DRS for a number of awarding bodies in the UK and internationally.